Share this article

 Instead, TEXO used just two people in a 96-hour operation over four shifts.
 Our use of an unmanned solution meant that no personnel needed to enter the tank, reducing hazardous working, and significantly cutting time and costs.

-TEXO used a Confined Space Unmanned Aerial Vehicle (UAV): Elios 2.
-This is an intuitive, reliable, and precise confined space inspection UAV.
-The rotors and housing are contained within a protective cage, allowing the UAV to roll and bump against surfaces.
-The UAV has GPS-free stabilisation and distance lock facilities allowing for consistent inspection results, in 4K data capture.
+TEXO used a Confined Space Unmanned Aerial Vehicle (UAS): Elios 2.
+This is an intuitive, reliable, and precise confined space inspection UAS.
+The rotors and housing are contained within a protective cage, allowing the UAS to roll and bump against surfaces.
+The UAS has GPS-free stabilisation and distance lock facilities allowing for consistent inspection results, in 4K data capture.

 Our highly trained pilot and experienced inspector provided a live video stream of the close-up inspection from the drone inside the tank to the attending DNV GL surveyor who reviewed the footage to conduct the survey.